 It reads, “No claim shall be eligible for submission to arbitration under the Code where six years have elapsed from the occurrence or event giving rise to the claim.”
 If your claim is not made within this time frame, you could lose the chance to go to arbitration.
 However, you should not give up on the possibility of recovering your money, even if this deadline has passed, without speaking to a Texas FINRA attorney.
 Investment fraud case deadlines are not cut and dried.
 When you actually discovered your loss of money due to broker fraud may affect the deadline in your case.

-To learn more about how our Texas FINRA lawyers at Wolper Law Firm can assist with your claim, contact us for a free and confidential consultation.
+To learn more about how our Texas FINRA lawyers at Wolper Law Firm, P.A. can assist with your claim, contact us for a free and confidential consultation.
 We can be reached by phone at 800.931.8452 or via the quick submission form included below.